Ethics Rules

 Exceptions:

 1. If offered because of the person's official position, acceptance is permissible only if the person's official position requires or obliges him/her to be present at the event or activity.
+The general rule "shall not apply to persons whose official position requires or obliges them to be present at such events or activities."

 2. Free or discounted tickets or passes to events such as plays, concerts, games, golf or other recreational activities that are available to ALL State employees.